 - How emotional connection is explored (individual feelings vs. social meaning vs. cultural identity)

-Designing the Cross-Market Brand Tracking Program
+Designing a Multi-Market Brand Tracking Program

 Wave Structure